Skip to main content

 • stability

-The game's stability is a significant concern among players, with numerous reports of bugs, glitches, and crashes that hinder gameplay.
-Many users describe it as a "buggy mess," particularly highlighting issues with the tutorial and AI behavior, which can lead to frustrating experiences.
-While some players acknowledge the game's potential and appreciate ongoing developer support for patches, the consensus is that it remains too unstable for a fully enjoyable experience at this time.
+The game's stability is a significant concern among users, with many describing it as "extremely buggy" and a "buggy mess."
+Players report frequent crashes, freezes, and glitches that disrupt gameplay, particularly in the tutorial and mission progression.
+While some acknowledge the developers' efforts to release patches and improvements, the overall consensus is that the game remains too unstable for a fully enjoyable experience at this time.

 • “For an early access game, it is very enjoyable and relatively bug free!”